1942

 wearing rubber aprons and gas masks.

-They prised the bodies apart with metal bars
+They prised the bodies apart

-before hosing them down.
+and hosed them down.

-were then inserted into the mouths
+were inserted in the mouths

-and the bodies were dragged outside
+so that the bodies could be dragged outside

 From there they were loaded

-onto the metal platform of the lift
+onto the metal platforms of the lifts

 which carried them up to the next floor